 Relative survival rates compare people with bladder cancer with people in the general population of the same age and sex.
 This method may result in a more accurate estimate of survival.

-For a person with stage 4 bladder cancer, the 5-year relative survival rate is around 5 percent.
-This means that the person is 5 percent as likely as someone without cancer to live for a minimum of 5 years after diagnosis.
+For a person with stage 4 bladder cancer, the 5-year relative survival rate is around

 This percentage is the most recent figure available, but the calculations use data from 2008–2014.
 Scientists are continually making developments in treatment, and these can often improve survival rates.

 It is important to remember that survival rates are estimates, and everyone is different.
 Many factors, such as age or general health, can play a significant role in determining how long a person may live for with this disease.

 The symptoms of stage 4 bladder cancer and the treatment can both have an impact on the body.
 Maintaining a healthful lifestyle can make treatment more effective and symptoms easier to manage.

 Cancer often causes tiredness, and chemotherapy can cause weight loss.
 Eating little and often throughout the day can help to maintain energy levels.
 A healthful diet includes whole grains, fruit and vegetables, some protein, and little or no sugar and saturated fats.

 Gentle exercise is safe for most people who have cancer, but it is best to check with a doctor for advice first.
 Walking and swimming do not put much strain on the body and can help to boost mood and reduce tiredness.

 Pain relief is an important part of cancer treatment for many people.
 As pain can differ from person to person, it is important to be as clear as possible when discussing pain with a doctor.
 This will allow the doctor to prescribe suitable, quick, and effective pain relief.